Nitish Kumar and his incredible calisthenics, a face-off fiesta between Ghālib and Shakespeare

 lutma-e-mauj kam-az saili-e-ustād nahīñ

-(Ahl-e-bīnash: people with astute vision, tūfān-e-havādis: typhoon of tragedies, maktab: academy, a circle of intellectual thought leaders, lutma-e-mauj: injury from a strong wave, kam-az saili-e-ustād: slap of a teacher.
-Wise people with vision take good counsel from a storm of misfortune, they consider the injurious whack from waves to be not less than the slaps of a master.)
+(ahl-e-bīnash: people with astute vision, tūfān-e-havādis: typhoon of tragedies, maktab: academy, a circle of intellectual thought leaders, lutma-e-mauj: injury from a strong wave, kam-az saili-e-ustād: slap of a teacher.
+Wise people with vision take good counsel from a storm of misfortune; they consider the injurious whack from waves to be no less than the slap of a master.)

 Do refrain from this nitpicking on everything I say: